 The city claimed the protest was illegal, as the organizers didn’t have permission to gather, allegedly because they turned up late for a meeting with the council.

-What was interesting was that the Occupy group, which loosely consists of members of a number of organisations (including the Congress of South African Trade Unions and the small Institute for the Restoration of Aborigines of South Africa (read my post on Hangberg for a primer on postapartheid identity politics in Cape Town) are also using the logo and posters of the United Democratic Front (UDF), a crucial coalition of 400 different organisations that came together in opposition to the apartheid government during the 1980s but was disbanded after the ANC was unbanned.
+What was interesting was that the Occupy group, which loosely consists of members of a number of organizations (including the Congress of South African Trade Unions and the small Institute for the Restoration of Aborigines of South Africa (read my post on Hangberg for a primer on postapartheid identity politics in Cape Town) are also using the logo and posters of the United Democratic Front (UDF), a crucial coalition of 400 different organizations that came together in opposition to the apartheid government during the 1980s but was disbanded after the ANC was unbanned.
 Some are criticizing this as an appropriation of a nostalgic bygone era.
 But judging by the way the city dealt with the issues, have we truly moved on since then?
 Cape Town remains one of the most racially and economically segregated cities in South Africa, and there aren’t many signs of things getting better.